Saarthakkj/detoxify-x/PRIVACY.md

 ## Your Rights
 - You can delete all stored data by removing the extension
 - You can modify preferences at any time
+- You can toggle hiding of diminished tweets on/off
 - No data persists after extension removal

 ## Changes to Privacy Policy